hasundue/denopendabot/README.md

 WIP

-## Usage
+## :bulb: Usage

 ### GitHub Action

 You need a private access token with a `workflow` scope to update workflow definitions (`./github/workflows/*.yml`).

 In the examples below, we assume that token added in repository secrets as `GH_TOKEN`.

 #### Predefined workflow (recommended)